GCLS$^2$: Towards Efficient Community Detection Using Graph Contrastive Learning with Structure Semantics: Graph Contrastive Learning with Structure Semantics for the Community Detection

-The detailed GCLS$^2$ training process is shown in Algorithm~\ref{alg:train}.
-Specifically, we first obtain the high-level structure graph $G^H$ and high-level adjacency matrix $A^H$ from the original data graph $G$, and then extract the structure similarity matrix $S$ from $G^H$ (lines 1-2).
-For each training iteration, we first use the SSS module to extract structural semantics $S'$ and attribute semantics $X'$ (lines 3-5).
-Next, we employ a GCN with weight shared to extract node features from both $G$ and $G^H$, resulting in the node feature matrix $Z$ and the high-level node feature matrix $Z^H$ (lines 6-7).
-After that, we adjust the network parameters by minimizing structure contrastive learning $\mathcal{L}$ on $Z$ and $Z^H$ (lines 8-9).
-Finally, after $\varepsilon$ training iterations, we return the node features $Z$ obtained for subsequent community detection (lines 10-11).
+\textbf{The Model Training: }The detailed GCLS$^2$ training process is shown in Algorithm~\ref{alg:train}.
+Specifically, we first obtain the high-level structure graph $G^H$ and high-level adjacency matrix $A^H$ from the original data graph $G$, and construct a dictionary $Dic$ by counting the number of specified patterns for each edge of $G$, then extract the structure similarity matrix $S$ from the $Dic$ (lines 1-3).
+For each training iteration, we first use the SSS module to extract structural semantics representation $S'$ and attribute semantics representation $X'$ (lines 4-6).
+Next, we employ GCNs with weight shared to extract node features from both $G$ and $G^H$, resulting in the node feature matrix $Z$ and the high-level node feature matrix $Z^H$ (lines 7-8).
+Then, we calculate the similarity between positive samples and the similarity between negative samples to obtain the structure contrastive loss $(\ell(z_i^{1}), \ell(z_i^{2}))$ for each vertex $v_i$ (line 9).
+After that, we update the GCLS$^2$ network parameters by minimizing all structure contrastive loss $\mathcal{L}$ on $Z$ and $Z^H$ (lines 10-11).
+Finally, after $\varepsilon$ training iterations, we return the node features $Z$ obtained for subsequent community detection (line 12).